On the Location of Zeros of Polynomials

 By using Schwarz’s Lemma, Aziz and Mohammad [1] generalized Eneström-Kakeya theorem in a different way and proved:

-Theorem D. Let be a polynomial of degree n with real positive coefficients.
-If can be found such that
+be a polynomial of degree n with real positive coefficients.
+If

-where then all the zeros of lie in.
+then all the zeros of

 In this paper, we also make use of a generalized form of Schwarz’s Lemma and prove some more general results which include not only the above theorems as special cases, but also lead to a standard development of interesting generalizations of some well known results.
 Infact we prove Theorem 1.
-Let be a polynomial of degree n such that
+Let

-then all the zeros of lie in
+then all the zeros of

 Here